firerm/jahoofunen/README.md

 Done!
 You can now add the card ** choose manual ** to your dashboard using the YAML code above. you can customize it !

+PS: when you press the arrows wait 10 sec to change the photo this is protection for Home Assistant OS to not flood the system.
+Its normal.

 ## 🎨 Dashboard Configuration (YAML) * choose MANUAL *

 > [!NOTE]